rahoulb/coding_challenge/checkout.md

   price = co.total
 </pre>

-<p>Using Ruby, implement a checkout system that fulfills these requirements.</p>
+<p>Using Ruby 2.6.6p146, implement a checkout system that fulfills these requirements.</p>

 <pre>
 Test data